Comic-Con-Museum/fan-forge-backend/API_DOCS.md

       id: integer // The exhibit's unique ID
       title: string // The title or headline of the exhibit
       description: string // A much longer explanation, with details
-      supporterCount: integer // How many people have supported the exhibit
+      supporters: integer // How many people have supported the exhibit
       // requires login:
       isSupported: boolean // Whether or not the current user supports it }